compose-run/client/README.md

 })
 ```

-This links this piece of state to your account.
-You will be able to store a small amount of data (~10mb/developer account) for free indefinitely, and we will reach out to you via email to upgrade your account or export your data if you exceed that limit.
+By linking a piece of named state to your `userId`, you sign yourself up to pay for that state when it exceeds our free limit.
+You will be able to store a small amount of data (~10mb/developer account) for free indefinitely.
+We will reach out to you via email to upgrade your account or export your data if you exceed that limit.

 #### 2. How do I see & debug the current value of the state?